-7.1 Under the governing law, is an arbitrator permitted to award preliminary or interim relief?
+7.1 Is an arbitrator in Japan permitted to award preliminary or interim relief?
 If so, what types of relief?
 Must an arbitrator seek the assistance of a court to do so?

 Yes (Art 24).
 The arbitral tribunal can award preliminary and interim relief when it considers it necessary.
 Usually, preliminary relief is used to maintain the status quo.
 The tribunal can exercise such powers without any assistance of the court.
-However, the preliminary relief rendered by the arbitration tribunal shall not be recognised or enforced by courts.
+However, the preliminary relief rendered by the arbitration tribunal shall not be recognised or enforced by the courts.